angular/angular/aio/content/guide/complex-animation-sequences.md

 </div>

+## Animations and Component View Encapsulation

+Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](/guide/view-encapsulation) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they where using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` behaves differently as we'll discuss shortly).

+For example if the `query()` function (which you'll see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.

+On the other hand the `ViewEncapsulation.ShadowDom` changes the component's DOM structure by "hiding" DOM elements inside [`ShadowRoot`](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) elements.
+Such DOM manipulations do prevent some of the animations implementation to work properly since it relies on simple DOM structures and doesn't take `ShadowRoot` elements into account.
+Therefore it is advised to avoid applying animations to views incorporating components using the ShadowDom view encapsulation.

 ## Animation sequence summary

 Angular functions for animating multiple elements start with `query()` to find inner elements; for example, gathering all images within a `<div>`.